 RL Training Guide — G1 Locomotion from Scratch¶

 Step-by-step reproduction guide for training the G1-29DOF locomotion policy and running it in simulation.
+For the larger repo/file-format map, see Unitree Developer Workflow.

 Repositories¶